-Some people snowshoe for the purpose of simplicity, peace, solitude, serenity, positive mental health, stress reduction, fresh air, and to appreciate nature.
-I have to admit, I enjoy snowshoeing for the sheer pleasure of appreciating all that Mother Nature has to offer when out on the trail.
+Some people snowshoe for simplicity, peace, solitude, serenity, positive mental health, stress reduction, fresh air, and appreciating nature.
+I have to admit.
+I enjoy snowshoeing for the sheer pleasure of appreciating all that Mother Nature has to offer when out on the trail.
 It becomes a connection with nature for me.

 Adventure, Exploration, & Fun

 “Life is either a great adventure or nothing.” –Helen Keller